 The School of Architecture, Engineering, Land and Environmental Sciences, is characterized by a multidisciplinary scientific structure.
 In particular, the Department of Architecture, Land and Environmental Sciences, contains the programs of Architecture, MA in Digital Video Production, Master in Landscape Architecture, as well the Msc. in Environmental Impact Assessment and Sustainability Management.
 The co-existence of these four scientific disciplines demonstrates the specific character of the Department, which is its multidisciplinary structure.
 Despite the fact that each one of these discrete disciplines keeps its scientific autonomy, certain synergies exist between them, for two basic reasons.
 Educationally for their cognitive cross enrichment, whereas technically for source saving.

-The Program in Architecture offers a Bachelor’s Degree after four years of full-time studies and the Diploma in Architecture after five years of full-time studies.
+The Program in Architecture offers a Bachelor’s Degree after four years of full-time studies and a Diploma in Architecture after five years of full-time studies.

 The Program in Architecture acknowledges the significant social role and responsibility of architectural practice for the study and development of space, both public and private.
 In this respect, each student is considered as a distinct personality, freely open to a system of values and abilities, concerning their aesthetic development, imagination, intuition, ethos, and consistency.
 At the same time, it provokes and activates students’ involvement and continuous participation in a reflective process that transforms their thinking, and incorporates a critical approach in their creative evolution.
 Furthermore, it explores and utilizes the heterogeneity of its highly qualified teaching faculty, as an educational tool, in order to formulate and establish a wide field of multiple approaches to architecture.
 Through systematic research in all aspects of architecture, and within the overall framework of university education, it combines the broader humanistic values, with the development of the necessary theoretical and technical skills for the professional life of its students.